WHAT TO SEE ON A 9-DAY TOUR OF IRELAND

 All of Nordic Visitor’s Ireland self-drive tour packages can be tailored by our regional experts.
 They can add extra nights at select locations or modify the driving routes if you have any particular attractions in mind.
 Just ask!

-With 10 days and more, you could visit the island in more depth.
-Spend more days in Dublin, exploring the capital.
+With 10 days and more, you could explore the island in more depth.
+Spend extrs time in Dublin, exploring the capital.
 Or you could follow the Wild Atlantic Way route to reach Ireland’s northernmost county, Donegal.

-And with two weeks or more, you could visit the island in greater depth and travel at a more leisurely pace.
+And with 2 weeks or more, you could travel at a more leisurely pace and delve even deeper into the local culture.
 The possibilities are endless.
-Pop into Northern Ireland to see the Giant’s Causeway and complete your tour of the island.
+Pop into Northern Ireland to see the Giant’s Causeway and complete your tour of the Emerald Isle.

 Explore the Dingle Peninsula, Achill Island or discover more cultural landmarks, such as the resting place of famous Irish poet W.B.
 Yeats.